AJBaker-sys/Project2-CS454/README.md

 - **Complete app stack (Namespace / Deployment / Service):** The project creates a Namespace, Deployment, and Service (`Kubernetes/namespace.tf`, `Kubernetes/deployment.tf`, `Kubernetes/service.tf`) for `project2-app`, meeting the required Kubernetes resources.
 The provider is configured to use a local kubeconfig for k3d/kind (`Kubernetes/providers.tf`).

-The ConfigMap is the explicit enhancement for the Kubernetes project (beyond the baseline Namespace/Deployment/Service), making configuration flexible and separate from code.

-If you'd like, I can also add short README snippets showing the exact files and commands to inspect or change each enhancement (for example: `kubectl -n project2-app get configmap project2-config -o yaml`).

 ---

 ## Reflection